Dick Osita Eugenio, Ph.D.

 His main theological interest lies in the doctrine of the Trinity and the implications of Trinitarian thinking to the church’s theological formulation, worship and mission.
 His evangelical interest lies in the evangelization of both culture and the mind of both Christians and non-Christians.
 "Theology is both dialogical and evangelical; it engages other traditions and faiths while remaining faithful to the Gospel content and mission."

 His thesis has been published as Communion with the Triune God: The Trinitarian Soteriology of Thomas F. Torrance (Pickwick Publications, 2014).
+His is also the author of The Gift of Life (2015).

 Thomas Sie-Ngui Lau (co-supervisor)